DORAL, Fla. -- Tiger Woods is hitting his stride on a march to the Masters.

 Woods won in January at Torrey Pines by four shots.
 He won for the fourth time at Doral, making this the seventh golf course where he has won at least four times.

-Graeme McDowell, who started the final round four shots behind, made a birdie on the opening hole, but never got any closer.
+Graeme McDowell, who started the final round four shots behind, made a birdie on the opening hole but never got any closer.
 McDowell had third place to himself until he went for the green on the 18th hole and found the water.
-He made double bogey, shot 72 and fell into a four-way tie for third that cost him $172,500.
+He made double bogey, shot 72 and fell into a four-way tie for third.

 Woods improved to 40-2 on the PGA Tour when he had the outright lead going into the final round, the last two wins with McDowell at his side.
 Woods last won while ahead at Bay Hill a year ago.